aarmey/ml-for-bioe/lectures/Wk2-Lecture4.md

 - For example, if the data is a time series, we can’t simply sample the observations with replacement (*why not?*).
 - We can instead create blocks of consecutive observations, and sample those with replacements.
 Then we paste together sampled blocks to obtain a bootstrap dataset.

+\note{Go over example of color blindness with replacement by gender.}

 # Other uses of the bootstrap

 - Primarily used to obtain standard errors of an estimate.